jasonpincin/call-hook/README.md

 function prior to executing the `callee` function.
 Normally, both functions receive the arguments supplied to `hookedFunc`, and the return value of `hookedFunc` is the return value of `callee`.
 This behaviour may be changed (see precall context below).
-The `callee` function is executed in an undefined context, while the `preCall` function is executed in the context of an object that offers the following:
+The `callee` function is executed in the same context as hookedFunc, while the `preCall` function is executed in the context of an object that offers the following:

 *preCall context:*
 * `abort(returnValue)` - prevent the `callee` function from being executed and set the return value of `hookedFunc` to `returnValue`
 * `setArguments(arg1, arg2, ...)` - supply the given arguments to `callee`
   instead of the arguments supplied to `hookedFunc`
+* `context` - the context that `hookedFunc` was executed in

 Example of altering arguments being sent to `callee`: